 This remains in use in limited cases.
-We refer to this technology as "legacy systems" and in this Executive Summary the term refers generically to various applications and databases.
+We refer to this technology as "legacy systems". and the term refers generically to various applications and databases.
 The specific applications and databases are part of the Outcomes and Projects where specific information is included with the desired outcomes and a legacy system is indicated with an asterisk ().